frappe/frappe_docs/frappe_docs/www/docs/user/en/core/router.md

 The next sections cover each of these in detail

 A few things happen before these routing rules are triggered.
-These include preprocessing the request initalizing the recorder and the rate limiter.
+These include preprocessing the request initializing the recorder and the rate limiter.

 ## Website Router